How to Remove a Co-Founder Without Losing the Business

 A $14M professional services business.
 Two co-founders.
 A disagreement about growth rate, capital, and control that had been building for three years before it became a decision.
 By the time it became a decision, one of the founders had already effectively left.
 Still on the org chart, still drawing a salary, still in every leadership meeting.
 But they had stopped contributing and started opposing.

-The disagreement had never been resolved.
-It had been managed through avoided conversations, deferred decisions, and a tacit agreement not to force the issue.
-The result was that the business had stopped making decisions about its own direction.
+The result: the business had stopped making decisions about its own direction.
 Capital allocation, senior hiring, and client strategy all stalled at the point where the two founders would have had to agree.

-In year seven, the founder who wanted growth brought in a strategic partner conversation without the other founder's knowledge.
-When the other founder discovered the conversation, the relationship broke.
+When the other founder discovered it, the relationship broke.
 Within sixty days, the opposition became active.
-Blocking decisions in leadership meetings, raising concerns with senior staff, and making it clear to clients that the company's direction was uncertain.
+Blocking decisions in leadership meetings.
+Raising concerns with senior staff.
+Making it clear to clients that the company's direction was uncertain.

 This pattern belongs to The Stuck Decision.
 A structural conflict deferred by the cost of the conversation rather than by any analysis of the cost of the deferral.